john-azzaro/Study-Node-Authentication/README.md

-# Node Authentication and Encryption Study
+# Node Authentication and Encryption with Bcrypt Study

 <br>

-## What is the Node Authentication and Encryption Study?
+## What is the Node Authentication and Encryption with Bcrypt Study?
-The Node Authentication and Encryption Study is an examination of security and data confidentiality using the bcrypt encryption library.
+The Node Authentication and Encryption with Bcrypt Study is an examination of security and data confidentiality using the bcrypt encryption library.
 In this study, a basic express application demonstrates how to post a user name and password to a locally stored user database, login with a user name and password, and show how bcrypt helps add a high level of security to the authentication process.